Before We Get Started...

-The first is called the “pop and die”.
+The first is called “pop and die”.
 Pitch it out several feet and with a strong upward pop motion.
 Then you pop it on the grass as fast as you can and just let it drift down back into the grass.

-The second method is called the “pop-pop and die”.
-Like the first method you pop it out of the grass as hard as you can and instead of letting the jig sink to the bottom.
+The second method is called “pop-pop and die”.
+Like the first method, you pop it out of the grass as hard as you can and instead of letting the jig sink to the bottom.
 Right as it’s touching the tops of the grass you give it another pop and then let it sink.
 This makes your bait look like it’s a small crayfish looking for an opening to bury itself in.

 The third method is, after you cast out, raise it up enough to where is clearing the top and just shake it a few times and then allow the bait to fall back down.

 The last retrieval method one can be best described as a slow swimming method.
 Give it a short cast and instead of letting your jig bury itself in the grass you slowly retrieve it like your swimming it, but you’re letting it intentionally touch the grass tips.